PetitStella/petitstella.github.io/_pages/about-en.md

 <br>[Intelligent Biosignal Informatics Lab (Furui Lab)](https://home.hiroshima-u.ac.jp/furui/en/)

 **Research interests**<br>
-Biological Signal Processing, Statistical Machine Learning, Probabilistic Models, Human-Machine Interface
+Biological Signal Processing, Machine Learning, Deep Learning, Probabilistic Models, Human-Machine Interface

 ## Biography

 Akira Furui received the B.E., M.E., and Ph.D. degrees in engineering from Hiroshima University, Hiroshima, Japan, in 2016, 2018, and 2019, respectively.
 He was a Research Fellow with the Japan Society for the Promotion of Science, from 2018 to 2019.
-He is currently an Assistant Professor with the Graduate School of Advanced Science and Engineering, Hiroshima University.
-His current research interests include biological signal analysis, statistical machine learning, probabilistic models, and human-machine interface.
+He is currently an Associate Professor with the Graduate School of Advanced Science and Engineering, Hiroshima University.
+His current research interests include biological signal processing, machine learning, deep learning, probabilistic models, and human-machine interface.

 ## Member

 - Institute of Electrical and Electronics Engineers (IEEE)
-- IEEE Engineering in Medicine and Biology Society (IEEE EMBS)
+  - Medicine and Biology Society (EMBS)
 - The Society of Instrument and Control Engineers (SICE)
+- The Institute of Electronics, Information and Communication Engineers (IEICE)